What is meal planning anyway? Learn what it is, why Heather believes all moms should meal plan. and how easy it can be

-For example, some days I know I’ll need to do a crock pot meal so we can eat right after a swim lesson.
+For example, some days I need to do a crock pot meal so we can eat right after swim lessons.
 It’s a big help because I can thaw the meat the night before and start the crockpot in the morning.

 Prevents Eating As Much Junk Food

 Meal planning helps me not to eat as much junk food.
 I do still eat junk food.
 But I’m not eating it instead of healthy snacks, and not serving as much poor-quality food to my family.

 Scrounging on junk when food is gone was one of my biggest problems.
-I would put off going to the grocery store after we were down to bare bones, and then the kids and I would snack on much more sugary or unhealthy snacks.
+I would put off going to the grocery store after we were down to bare bones.
+Then the kids and I would snack on much more sugary or unhealthy snacks.

 –> Saves Money And Time <–

 You can save a lot of money by deciding on your meals for the week, making a grocery list and sticking to it.
-For example, when I get out my Trader Joe’s food list, I don’t buy as many things I don’t need, and I can plan to use ingredients more than once.
+For example, when I get out my Trader Joe’s food list, I don’t buy as many things I don’t need, and I’m able to use ingredients more than once.
 My money is spent on exactly what we need and I’m not guessing as I wander around the grocery store.